 Your body in the months following birth

-As you begin to move along the journey into parenthood, the whole adjustment to parenthood lifestyle in itself can lead some parents to changes in their patterns of eating, sleeping and leisure time – as well as most other facets of life.
-You may find yourself eating more – due to there being less structure in your day or possibly comfort-eating, whilst for others parenthood can bring stress and lack of time for oneself to make time for eating.
-Breastfeeding also can impact on women differently, leading to weight loss in many women but not in others.
+Adjusting to parenthood often results in changes to your usual patterns of eating, sleeping and leisure time – as well as most other facets of life!
+You may find yourself eating more, due to there being less structure in your day.
+Others may turn to comfort-eating.
+For some, the stress and demands of parenthood can mean skipping meals as there’s less time to eat properly.
+Breastfeeding can also impact women differently, leading to weight loss in many women but not in others.

-As a result, whilst some people may remain similar in size and/or shape following having a baby, for others having a baby can lead to significant weight loss or weight gain.
-These changes in our bodies and body image can impact greatly on our energy levels and sense of self-esteem.
+As a result, while some people may remain similar in size and/or shape after having a baby, for others, it can lead to significant weight loss or weight gain.
+These changes in our bodies and body image can impact greatly on our energy levels and self-esteem.

-There is certainly a lot that we can do to look after ourselves during and following pregnancy as well as work towards a good level of health and fitness.
-In particular this includes eating well and exercising – both of which are great for not only our energy levels and self-esteem, but also for the prevention and even treatment of mild postnatal depression.
+There are, however, many things we can do to look after ourselves during and following pregnancy.
+In particular, this includes eating well and exercising – both of which are great for not only our energy levels and self-esteem, but also for the prevention and even treatment of mild postnatal depression.